- Value: 19/20

 First of all, what a name, right?
 Wonder Water: I’m intrigued.
 Eight seconds?
 That's much more doable than the 20 minutes that most hair masks suggest.

 After hearing a veteran beauty editor gush about it over breakfast earlier this year, I got myself a bottle to test it out at home.
 Again, we are a skeptical crowd, so I took her recommendation seriously.
 Plus, she has thick, textured hair (not unlike mine), and on that particular morning it looked especially smooth and shiny.

 The product boasts what L’Oréal calls its proprietary “lamellar water technology,” which deposits a thin layer of moisturizing agents and amino acids (aka lamelles) to the damaged areas of your hair.
 For any science buffs out there, the way it works is the positive charges of the lamelles are attracted to the negative charges of damaged hair, so the active ingredients bind only to the areas that need extra care.
 The result?
 Silky soft and shinier hair that doesn’t look or feel weighed down in the slightest.

 In fact, it has the opposite effect of most conditioning treatments in that it actually makes your hair more buoyant.
 Whether you air-dry or blow-dry, your hair appears healthier.
 It’s pure sorcery.

-Each bottle contains seven 20-milliliter doses that are meant to be doled out twice a week as follows: one dose for fine to medium hair, two or three doses for thick or curly hair and an additional dose if you have long hair.
-I have very thick shoulder-length hair, but one dose is more than enough to get the job done.
+Each bottle contains seven 20-milliliter doses, which are marked on the side and are meant to be doled out twice a week as follows: one dose for fine to medium hair, two or three doses for thick or curly hair and an additional dose if you have long hair.
+I have very thick shoulder-length hair, so I opted for two doses to get the job done.